signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 {
 }

-// This is a command part.
-public interface ICommandAuthUnsafe : ICommandPart
+// This is a command part ([CKTypeDefiner] attribute is implied - and useless). public interface ICommandAuthUnsafe : ICommandPart
 {
     int ActorId { get; set; }